renaldinf/renaldinf/README.md

 Here are some ideas to get you started:

 - 🌱 I’m currently learning ...
-Swift
+Flutter, Swift
 - 👯 I’m looking to collaborate on ...
 Swift
 - 🤔 I’m looking for help with ...
-Swift
+Flutter, Swift
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [LinkedIn](https://www.linkedin.com/in/renaldinf)
 - 😄 Pronouns: ...
 He/Him